ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### JWS and COSE X.509 Header Parameters

-{{COSE.X509.Draft}} and {{RFC7515}}} define several header parameters (x5t, x5u,…) for referencing or carrying X.509 certificates any of which may be used.
+COSE X.509 {{COSE.X509.Draft}} and JSON Web Siganture {{RFC7515}}} define several header parameters (x5t, x5u,…) for referencing or carrying X.509 certificates any of which may be used.

 The X.509 certificate may be an Endorsement and thus carrying additional input to the Verifier.
 It may be just an X.509 certificate, not an Endorsement.
 The same header parameters are used in both cases.
 It is up to the attestation system design and the Verifier to determine which.

 ### CBOR Certificates COSE Header Parameters

-Compressed X.509 and CBOR Native certificates are defined by {{CBOR.Cert.Draft}}.
+Compressed X.509 and CBOR Native certificates are defined by CBOR Certificates {{CBOR.Cert.Draft}}.
 These are semantically compatible with X.509 and therefore can be used as an equivalent to X.509 as described above.

 These are identified by their own header parameters (c5t, c5u,…).